Baltazar Enrique Porras Cardozo: Life

 Baltazar Enrique Porras Cardozo was born on 10 October 1944 in Caracas.
 He attended Colegio Fray Luis de León and St. Teresa parish school.
 He studied philosophy at the Saint Rose of Lima Interdiocesan Seminary in Caracas.
 He earned a licentiate in theology and a doctorate in pastoral theology at the Pontifical University of Salamanca in Spain.

 He was ordained to the priesthood on 30 July 1967 by Miguel Antonio Salas Salas.
 He was appointed Auxiliary Bishop of Mérida on 23 July 1983 and received his episcopal consecration on 17 September 1983 from Cardinal José Lebrún Moratinos.
 He was appointed Metropolitan Archbishop of Mérida on 31 October 1991 and was installed there on 5 December.

 He served as apostolic administrator of the Diocese of San Cristóbal from 2 March 1998 to 8 June 1999.

 He was president of the Venezuelan Episcopal Conference from 1999 to 2006.
 Within the Episcopal Conference of Latin America (CELAM), he was president of the Department of the Laity from 1995 to 1999 and of the Department of Communication from 2003 to 2007.
 He served as the organization's first vice president from 2007 to 2011.

 Pope Francis announced on 9 October 2016 that he would make him a cardinal at a consistory on 19 November 2016.
 At that consistory Porras was named Cardinal-Priest of Santi Giovanni Evangelista e Petronio.

 Francis made him a member of the Dicastery for the Laity, Family and Life on 23 December 2017.
 In September 2019, Pope Francis named him one of the three cardinals to serve as presidents of the Synod for the Amazon.

 Pope Francis named him Apostolic Administrator of the Metropolitan Archdiocese of Caracas on 9 July 2018.
 He was named a member of the Pontifical Council for Culture on 11 November 2019.

 Pope Francis appointed him Metropolitan Archbishop of Caracas on 17 January 2023.

+On August 24, 2024, he was appointed by Pope Francis as the Pontifical Legate for the 53rd International Eucharistic Congress to be held in Quito, Ecuador.